fdsayre/RMedlineFunctions/README.md

 # RMedlineFunctions

-A project to build a set of reusable functions for accessing, manipulating, and visualizing data from medline/pubmed via the library RISmed in R.
+This is a project to build a set of reusable functions for accessing, manipulating, and visualizing data from medline/pubmed via the R library RISmed (https://cran.r-project.org/web/packages/RISmed/index.html).

 This project is in early development.

+A use example using RNotebook can be found here: https://fdsayre.github.io/RMedlineFunctions/MGExample.nb.html

 Currently:
 - RetrieveArticleData: Get medline data